SwiftGraphs/Grape/README.md

 ### Perfomance

 Grape uses simd to calculate position and velocity.
-Currently it takes 0.046 seconds to iterate 120 times over the example graph (with 77 vertices, 254 edges, with manybody, center and link forces, release build, on a 32GB M1 Max).
+Currently it takes ~0.13 seconds to iterate 120 times over the example graph (with 77 vertices, 254 edges, with manybody, center, collide and link forces, release build, on a 32GB M1 Max).